nebulaa/christmas-challenge-2024/README.md

 The private files are encrypted by using the Fernet symmetric encryption algorithm.

+# Installation

-## Using shell scripts to build and run the Docker image and Docker container (Recommended)
+## 1.Using shell scripts to build and run the Docker image and Docker container (Recommended)

 Ensure that Docker is installed and running on your system.